normj/ServerlessTODOListTutorial/DotnetTryMaterial/StreamProcessing/DeployLambdaFunction.md

 ### DLQ Resource
 Dead Letter Queue (DLQ) can be either an SQS queue or SNS Topic.
 When a Lambda function throws an unhandled exception while processing an event Lambda will retry the event a few times.
 If the function still fails Lambda will send the event to the DLQ if one is assigned.
 This can be useful troubleshooting and debugging failed events.

-### Environment
-Configuration values can be set as environment variables for the Lambda function.

 ## Push Upload